emily1618/Data-Portfolio/CHEATSHEET/README.md

 #

 ## Excel
-- VLOOKUP always start with the left most column, using INDEX and MATCH isntead
+- VLOOKUP always start with the left-most column, using INDEX and MATCH instead
-- `VLOOKUP(value to look for, range to look in, column number of the value to return, apprximate or exact match [TRUE/FALSE])`
+- `VLOOKUP(value to look for, range to look in, column number of the value to return, approximate or exact match [TRUE/FALSE])`
 - `=INDEX(array or reference, MATCH(value to look up,lookup_array,[match_type]) `
 - `=VLOOKUP(A17,C2:H14,4,FALSE)` will have the same result as `=INDEX(F2:F14, MATCH(A17,C2:C14,0))`
-  - index, match, match is powerful tool
+  - index, match, the match is a powerful tool
 ![Capture](https://user-images.githubusercontent.com/62857660/156065004-5b03b355-d079-4fdb-ada0-72b83fae1d2a.JPG)

 ![excel4](https://user-images.githubusercontent.com/62857660/156849317-c7d62a25-08f3-4d3e-9415-6497b70f6d84.jpg)